faisal00813/Resume/README.md

 - https://about.me/m.a.sami

-**Building** that&#39;s what I am all about.
+**Building** that's what I am all about.
 When I look back it seems rather a short run from building something out of Lego blocks to building C# solution by hitting `ctrl + shift + b` in Visual Studio.

 Be it building **3D Printer** to **Drone** as personal projects or writing **authentication server** for  a corporate.
 I always love creating something new, bringing some value to the table.